Kundan1804/Kundan1804/README.md

 ### # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 I am Kundan Agrawal
-A CE student studying at I2IT Pune.
+a CE student studying at I2IT Pune.
 Always eager to learn new things, I am a Tech enthusiast and love coding.
 Deeply interested in ML.
 Open for collaberation on projects.